IFB-ElixirFr/killercoda-scenarios/session01/intro.md

 Welcome!

-During this courses, we will learn unix context and will run some bash commands.
+During this course, you will discover the Unix system and run some Bash commands.

-The left panel will contain the explanations and guides to run command lines.
-Use the right panel to type the command examples, and try as many experiments as you want.
+The left panel contains explanations and guides to run Unix commands.
+Use the right panel to type command examples and experiment as you wish.

-During the course, some bash language commands will be explained.
-They will be written like `this` and must be copied identically in the right window.
-Their text or value can be modified if you wish, but you will have to remember the changes afterwards.
-We therefore advise you to keep the text or value proposed in the example.
+During the course, some instructions will be explained.
+They will appear in the left panel on a grey background (`like this example`) and must be typed in the right panel.
+You could modify them, but in order to answer questions or quizzes, we advise you to copy the proposed instructions exactly as they are.